HVAC system or HVAC system

 HVAC

-HVAC systems are responsible for maintaining a comfortable indoor environment by regulating temperature, humidity, and air quality.
-They typically include a furnace or boiler for heating, an air conditioner for cooling, and ductwork or vents to distribute the conditioned air throughout the space.
-The specific components and configuration can vary depending on the size of the home, climate, and energy efficiency requirements.
+HVAC systems typically include a furnace or boiler for heating, an air conditioner for cooling, and a ventilation system to circulate and filter the air.
+They are an essential part of a home's comfort and energy efficiency, and the specific components and features can vary depending on the size of the home, climate, and other factors.

 Frequently Asked Questions